 When you can estimate

-You can estimate your income for the current tax year if all of the following apply.
+You can estimate your income for the current tax year if the following apply.

 - Your annualised income for the rest of the year is lower than the income you’ve been assessed on.

-- Your payment amount has not been set by court order or administrative review.
+- Your income or the payment amount has not been set by court order or administrative review.

-If your child support payments have been set by court order or administrative review, you'll need to go back to court or apply for a new review to change them.
+If your income or child support payments have been set by court order or administrative review, you'll need to go back to court, or apply for a new review if there is a new matter, to change them.

 If your income changes again